HououKyou/future-gadget-laboratory/README.md

 ## Contributing

 Are you a fellow mad scientist or a curious observer?
 Contributions to this project are welcome!
 Whether it's enhancing the site's design, adding new content, or even theorizing new gadgets, your input could change the future—or the past!
+*Terms and condition apply and only trusted ally of Hououin Kyouma may contribute*

 ## License